Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A water soluble vitamin inside a glass of water

-Water-soluble vitamins (Vitamin C and B Vitamins) may not be stored in our bodies, but taking too much of them can still cause adverse effects, some of which can be incredibly dangerous.
+Water-soluble vitamins (Vitamin C and B) may not be stored in our bodies, but taking too much of them can still cause adverse effects, some of which can be incredibly dangerous.

-However, similarly to vitamin K, vitamin B1 (thiamine), vitamin B2 (riboflavin), vitamin B5 (pantothenic acid), vitamin B7 (biotin), and vitamin B12 (cobalamin) have low toxicity levels but can interact with medications and interfere with blood testing results.
+However, similarly to vitamin K, B1 (thiamine), B2 (riboflavin), B5 (pantothenic acid), B7 (biotin), and B12 (cobalamin) have low toxicity levels but can interact with medications and interfere with blood testing results.

 But, when taken in high doses, these water-soluble vitamins can cause some adverse side effects:

 • Vitamin C has low toxicity, but high doses can cause gastrointestinal disturbances, such as nausea, vomiting, diarrhea, and cramps.
-You can also experience migraines if you take 6 grams of this vitamin a day.
+You can also experience migraines if you take 6 grams of this vitamin daily.

 • Vitamin B3 (niacin) can lead to impaired vision, abdominal pain, high blood pressure, and liver damage if you consume it in doses of 1–3 grams a day.

-• Vitamin B6 (pyridoxine) can cause nausea, heartburn, sensitivity to light, skin lesions, and severe neurological symptoms if you take it in doses of 1–6 grams a day [2].
+• Vitamin B6 (pyridoxine) can cause nausea, heartburn, sensitivity to light, skin lesions, and severe neurological symptoms if you take it in doses of 1–6 grams a day, according to a study from the National Institutes of Health [2].

 • Vitamin B9 (folate/folic acid) could potentially affect your mental function, negatively impact your immune system, and mask a potentially severe vitamin B12 deficiency if taken in high doses in the form of folic acid.